kazim-kayhan/kazim-kayhan/README.md

 A software engineer & full-stack developer.

 Software Engineering is my major at Kabul University, and I'm a junior software engineer there.
 In addition to Software Engineering, I love web design and development.
-I use Laravel framework for backend development and React.js or vue.js for frontend development.
+I use Node.js for backend development and React.js or vue.js for frontend development.
 For style purposes, I use Tailwindcss and Bootstrap.
-I have done many small and medium projects with React.js, Vue.js, PHP, Laravel, and vanilla JavaScript.
+I have done many small and medium projects with React.js, Vue.js, Express.js, and Laravel.

 ---